MurpheyLab/boxgpt/README.md

 Actions are two-dimensional velocities.
 The environment clips their Euclidean norm to `max_velocity` and updates the sensor position using `sensor_position += action * dt`.

 The observation contains the sensor position, current and historical binary measurements, candidate rectangles, and a spatial uncertainty grid.
 Ground truth is excluded from the observation and provided through `info["ground_truth_rectangle"]` for evaluation.
-The scalar `info["uncertainty_score"]` reports the largest coordinate variance across the candidate rectangles.
+The scalar `info["uncertainty"]` reports the largest coordinate variance across the candidate rectangles.

 `render()` returns an RGB frame. `render(diagnostics=True)` adds the uncertainty distribution and ground-truth rectangle.
 Rendering does not open a window or write a file.